TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/import.rst

 .. c:function:: void _PyImport_Fini()

-   Finalize the import mechanism.
+   Finalize the agiza mechanism.
 For internal use only.

 .. c:function:: int PyImport_ImportFrozenModuleObject(PyObject *name)